 The dough itself is stretched impossibly thin and flash-fried in a pan, sometimes in aromatic coconut oil, until it bubbles and turns golden.
 Then it's plastered with a spiced, typically meat-based filling, and folded into a rectangular bundle.
 It's flipped and fried on both sides before being sliced and served.
 Of course, that's just the savory end of the spectrum—a thick, leavened version takes care of the dessert side, sandwiching margarine, chocolate sprinkles, and sticky-sweet condensed milk.

-It's a great wide world of bings out there—so great and wide that the Chinese pancakes deserve an article all of their own.
+It's a great wide world of bings out there—so great and wide that the Chinese pancakes deserve an article all their own.
 There are doughy, bready bings and elastic, paper-thin bings.
-Perhaps the most well-known on Western shores is the scallion pancake, or cong you bing: a wheat-based dough that's rolled up like a jelly roll, spiraled, flattened, and pan-fried.
+Perhaps the best-known on Western shores is the scallion pancake, or cong you bing: a wheat-based dough that's rolled up like a jelly roll, spiraled, flattened, and pan-fried.
 It's doughy, greasy, and all kinds of delicious.
 It's also just the tip of the iceberg.
-Yeasted pancakes may get split and stuffed with fried eggs or chopped meat, a Xinjiang province burger, if you will.
+Yeasted pancakes may get split and stuffed with fried eggs or chopped meat—a Xinjiang province burger, if you will.
 Over in Taiwan, griddled bing will sandwich crisp fried you tiao sticks for breakfast, then get dunked in hot soy milk.

 Korean jeon are reminiscent of Chinese bing, in that there are a million ways to make them.
-Think of the dish as a similarly diverse, delightfully eggy vessel for vegetables, chicken, meat, seafood, or even sweet rice-based pancakes made with flowers (hwajeon).
-You can recognize the variety by the word proceeding "jeon"—for instance, kimchijeon features kimchi and pajeon are packed with scallions.
+Think of the dish as a similarly diverse, delightfully eggy vessel for vegetables, chicken, meat, or seafood; there are even sweet rice-based pancakes made with flowers (hwajeon).
+You can recognize the variety by the word proceeding "-jeon"—for instance, kimchijeon features kimchi, and pajeon are packed with scallions.

 It's hot!
 It's teok!
 It's a hotteok!
-This wintery Korean street food is made from a sugary, yeasty wheat-based dough that's left to rise like a bread.
-You'll find them stuffed with sticky fillings like syrup, caramel, or honey, though nuts and spices also make regular appearances.
-The thick, sugary cakes are then pressed flat and griddled for a molten filling and a tender dough well-toasted on each side.
+This wintry Korean street food is made from a sugary, yeasty wheat-based dough that's left to rise like a bread.
+You'll find them stuffed with sticky fillings, like syrup, caramel, or honey, though nuts and spices also make regular appearances.
+The thick, sugary cakes are then pressed flat and griddled for a molten filling and a tender dough, well toasted on each side.

-Think of the Salvadoran pupusa as a close relative of the arepa and the deep-fried Mexican gordita; all are thick cornmeal cakes eaten as a stuffed snack.
-But pupusas, like tortillas, use more flavorful nixtamalized corn and are sealed around their filling before cooking.
+Think of the Salvadoran pupusa as a close relative of the arepa and the deep-fried Mexican gordita; all are thick cornmeal cakes eaten as stuffed snacks.
+But pupusas, like tortillas, use more flavorful nixtamalized corn and are sealed around their fillings before cooking.
 That means hot, melty cheese and/or protein-centric meat or beans.
-Eat it topped with a tangy cabbage slaw called curtido for crunchy, cooling contrast.
+Eat it topped with a tangy cabbage slaw, called curtido, for crunchy, cooling contrast.